How does the program work?

 The SEE program provides initial, basic and advanced accredited English language training, as well as basic and advanced literacy and numeracy training.
 Following a Pre‑Training Assessment of language, literacy and numeracy competencies, clients are placed in the proper stream of training with the appropriate training focus.

-Each client then has an Initial Training Plan developed that outlines the tailored training they will receive to meet their needs and also forms the basis for recording the participant’s progression through training.
+Each client then has a Client Training Profile developed that outlines the tailored training they will receive to meet their needs and also forms the basis for recording the participant’s progression through training.

 All participant learning outcomes are reported against the Australian Core Skills Framework (ACSF).